michalliu/exoplayer2-hevc-extension/README.md

 Soft Decode HEVC/H265 video using OpenHEVC

 # Known issue
-1. playable but not smooth
+1. ~~playable but not smooth (STATUS: DONE. due to  pts not correct set)~~
-2. seek in video is very slow
+1. potential frame drop at play ends (STATUS: INVESTIGATING)
-3. video renderring is not correct sometimes when seeking is performed
+1. video renderring is not correct sometimes when seeking is performed (STATUS: WIP)
+1. seek in video is very slow (STATUS: WIP)

 # Thanks
 [The OpenHEVC Project](https://github.com/OpenHEVC/openHEVC)